syncfusion/blazor-docs/src/charts/chart/category-axis.md

 ## Indexed category axis

-Category axis also can be rendered based on the index values of data source.
-This can be achieved by defining the [`IsIndexed`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_IsIndexed) property to `true` in the axis.
+The category axis can also be rendered on the basis of data source index values.
+This can be achieved by defining the [`IsIndexed`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_IsIndexed) property as **true** in the axis.

 {% aspTab template="chart/axis/category/index", sourceFiles="index.razor" %}